John-R-Wallace-NOAA/adcomp/README.md

 ## High strangeness

-Submitting these 'g++' calls to a Windows 10 Command Window (cmd) and thus not using R, I have found the follwing:
+Submitting these 'g++' calls to a Windows 10 Command Window (cmd) and thus not using R, I have found the follwing on my current PC setup (standard C:/rtools40/mingw64/bin/g++ install):

 This call (from an older version of TMB) almost always gives excess warnings as one would expect with the '-Wall' flag: